passman300/Monogame-Platformer/README.md

 * Enemies
   * Runner
   * Darter
-* Custome Tile and Mapping From scratch
+* Custom tile and Mapping From scratch

-## Notice
-The game is not complete and has no plan on completion Once reaching the 4th lvl, the game ends